hoopdad/hoopdad.github.io/docs/ai/_drafts/2026-06-10-coding-assistants.md

 title: "Coding Assistants - Part 1 - Decisions, Capabilities, and Expertise"
 ---

+ideas for splitting the posts:  capabilities, limitations,  perspective on effective management and usage of these tools, patterns, wrangling an AI assistant

+Key topics: AI coding assistant capabilities; agentic workflows and end-to-end delivery patterns; Red Team, TDD, critic agents, and Infrastructure as Code; managing AI assistants with clear rules, scope, and feedback; human expertise needed for effective use; areas where AI assistants are strongest; failure modes and recovery patterns.

 The technology world has turned to AI coding assistants.
 It's here, it's not "going" to happen because it already has.
 Enterprise leaders need to make decisions about who, what, how, and why.
 You know, the usual suspects of any major decision.
-This is timely because one of the leading AI model companies recently announced that 80% of its code - critical corporate assets, its very lifeblood in that industry! - is written by AI.
+This is timely because one of the leading AI model companies recently announced that 80% of its code - critical corporate assets, its  lifeblood in that industry! - is written by AI.

-In this post, part 1 of 3, I'm sharing capabilities, limitations, and perspective on effective management and usage of these tools.
-Subsequent posts will show the 3 patterns I worked out and what wrangling an AI assistance looks like in practice.

 ## Teeing up with Individual Capabilities

 Let's lay out some of the speciic capabilities the tools have, then in the next section implications for putting them all together.
 This section is level set with those who haven't worked much or at all with these tools.

-First, you'll see that I am using AI Coding Assistant and various AI agents interchangeably in this conversation.
+First, you'll see that I am using the terms AI Coding Assistant and various AI agents interchangeably in this conversation.
 Most of the time here, the capabilities I describe go beyond "an assistant" into  specialized agency - software doing things with knowledge and intention.

 AI coding assistants can write code, sure.
 No sweat.
 Code is just language after all, and these assistants are backed by some serious large language models (LLMs).
 The perspective I'm sharing is that we define far more than web pages with code: back-end API's, cloud infrastructure, security policy, network configurations, and even other agents.
 In other words, any thing in your technical environment that is expressed in a formatted file, or connected to with an API or tool, is fair game.

-So let's bulid on that, because these are first class agents.
+Let's bulid on that, because these are first class agents.
 They run tools.
 Tools exist for just about all of the functions of modern platorms: clouds, databases, issue tracking systems, quality testing.
 And some tools are smart enough to work from screens where tools don't exist.
 Coding agents can be permitted to run these.

 With enough of a clue for input, ai coding assistants can even design end-to-end flows.
-Based on established patterns written about by dopes like me sharing all their knowledge for free, an LLM can figure out all the system components needed, the roles for each component, and how they wire up together.
+Based on established patterns either from Internet sources or one's own Enterprise standards, an LLM can figure out all the system components needed, the roles for each component, and how they wire up together.
+The same goes for requirements: write them as a concise guide and your agents can build to them.
+For example, one pattern for internal applications requires public networking disabled and another for public-facing requires a Web Application Firewall.
+Put those into a file in a shareable place, and your starting with clarity that is closer to your target.

 I'll tack on "follow instructions" as a capability, though this is where it can get a little wild.
 These tools are built to start up and look for instructions files as their guide.
 Instructions can steer the flow of events, that code must be tested before going to the next step, to log all decisions to a file, to always keep a regression test when a bug is found.
 Compliance depends on how well aligned the instructions as written are to the tasks the assistant encounters.
 Well-written isntructions will fire when the same thing happens in different contexts.
 For example, always write a regression test when a bug is fixed, but do you mean bugs that you find or the assistant finds or both?